betaflight/betaflight/README.md

 https://github.com/thenickdude/blackbox

+You will also find the tools to turn your logs into CSV logs or PNG image files.
 Instructions which are specific to Cleanflight are included here.

 ## Installation of firmware
 Before installing the new firmware onto your Naze32, back up your configuration: Connect to your flight controller